qbach1010/DigitalDesign/README.md

 <img width="2616" height="1424" alt="image" src="https://github.com/user-attachments/assets/498dab5f-2e6c-457b-a0a1-c24644cecd59" />

-KiCad library used: Using standard library from KiCad, not included here
+KiCad library used: Using standard library from KiCad.

 🛠️ Key Hardware Features

-Main functional blocks of your schematic.
+Main functional blocks of your schematic:

     Power Supply: Using 7405 voltage regulator to power up the circuit, also is logic HIGH